rksd0923/NPM-Resume/readme.md

 # NPM RESUME

-CreateD AN npm package that will print out my resume.
+Created an npm package that will print out my resume.
 Anyone can install my code and print out a resume from their console!